apmp-dxfg/m-layer-concept/docs/m_layer_examples.rst

 Special unit names
 ==================
 The SI defines special names for some units.
-However, unit names expressed in terms of SI base units remain valid alternatives.
+However, compound unit names, expressed in terms of SI base units, remain valid alternatives.
 This can lead to ambiguity.

 A simple example is provided by the special unit names hertz and becquerel used for frequency and (radio) activity, respectively.
 Regardless of whether measurement data is expressed in hertz or becquerel it can legitimately be converted to :math:`s^{-1}`.
-However, once in :math:`s^{-1}` it is not clear which of the two special unit names would apply.
+However, once expressed in :math:`s^{-1}` it is not clear which of the two special unit names would apply.

 The M-layer can manage this asymmetry. ::